 Task 35 also requires OPD to include in use of force reports the names of all OPD personnel who witness the incident.
 Our review found OPD in compliance with this requirement.
 Our assessment included recommendations to assist OPD in attaining full compliance with Task 35.
 We recommended that OPD reiterate to supervisors and to commanders who review use of force reports the requirement to document all witnesses to use of force incidents and the information that must be documented, including noting when there are no witnesses.
 We also recommended that OPD hold accountable officers, supervisors, and commanders who fail to ensure documentation related to witnesses to uses of force.

-During the twelfth reporting period, OIG conducted a review of Task 35 and reports that OPD is now in compliance with all Task 35 requirements.
-We will continue to monitor OPD's compliance with Task 35 and will report on OPD's progress in a subsequent status report.
+During the twelfth reporting period, OIG conducted a review of Task 35 and reported that OPD was in compliance with all Task 35 requirements.